 - Art Evolution: His art progressively became less cartoony, character designs (especially his women) are now more diverse, and his panel settings are also more detailed.

 - Cast of Snowflakes: Indisputably a master of this trope, especially as One Piece went into its later years.
-He may be starting to slack a bit off on this tendency recently by drawing sunglasses on the characters (check the entry of Author Appeal above), but even if he is, he is still much better than most of his mangaka peers.
+He may be starting to slack a bit off on this tendency by drawing sunglasses on the characters (check the entry of Author Appeal above), but even if he is, he is still much better than most of his mangaka peers.

 - Creator Breakdown: